bevbanks/digitalframeworks-spring2019/assignment7.md

 ### Assignment 7: Find a Story

-Summary: In FEC filings for indepdent expenditures given in support of President Trump's 2020 relelection, I found data for the 2015-2016 and 2019-2020 cycles that show how much money was used for different types of outreach.
-For instance, the Committee to Defend the Presiednt spent XXXX on online voter contact in 2019.
-In 2015,
+Summary: In FEC filings for indepdent expenditures I found that more indepdent expenditures were made in the last six months support of Trump compared to the first six months after he decided to run.
+Opposition expensitures were slightly higher at this point in 2019 than in 2015.

-Pitch: I would compare how much money was allocated at this point in the 2015 cycle to the 2019 cycle and for which
+Pitch: I would compare the sum of how much money was allocated at this point in the 2019 for supporting and opposing independent expenditures than in 2015.
+I would also interview XXX

+In order to find my story I did the following:

 Data Diary: